alejfxguti/alejfxguti/README.md

 - **Adaptability and Continuous Learning:** Demonstrated ability to quickly adapt to new technologies and changing priorities, as well as a commitment to ongoing learning.

 ## Projects
-- Disease Diagnoser: An interactive flask application that predicts possible disease diagnoses based on user-input symptoms.
+- DiseaseDiagnoser: An interactive flask application that predicts possible disease diagnoses based on user-input symptoms.
 It utilizes machine learning models trained on a dataset of symptoms and corresponding diseases.
-[DiseaseDiagnoser GitHub Repository](https://github.com/alejfxguti)
+[DiseaseDiagnoser GitHub Repository](https://github.com/alejfxguti/DiseaseDiagnoser)

 <!---